 Nearest Town: Moab, Utah

 Red rocks like the landscape of mars dominate the discoveries.
 Start at the Park Welcome Center just outside Moab.
-Sign up for the Junior Ranger program where kids will receive a small booklet to engage them in learning about the geology and biology of the area.
+Sign up for the National Park kids program – the Junior Ranger program where kids will receive a small booklet to engage them in learning about the geology and biology of the area.
 Complete the tasks and return to the Visitor’s Center for a Junior Ranger certificate and badge.

 Nearest City: Rapid City, South Dakota